LukeBob-zz/sinbin/README.md

 # SINBIN
-Tool for collecting dumped usernames and passwords from pastebin and store them in sqlite3.
+A tool for collecting dumped usernames and passwords from pastebin and store them in sqlite3.

 # Setup